Introduction

 • demonstrate the positive impact the railway would have on the local and regional economy;

-• make a strong case for addressing transport problems.
+• make a strong case for addressing known transport problems.

 business case development